Jamesdonaldjj/Reference_Image_Website/README.md

 A website to store reference images used for art.
-Made with React router and Material-UI.
+Made with React and Material-UI.

 ## Getting Started